alok/notational-fzf-vim/README.md

 working in Vim is annoying.

-Plugins like [vim-pad](https://github.com/fmoralesc/vim-pad) didn't do it for me either, because I don't want archive my notes.
-I just want to be able to search a set of directories and create notes in one of them,
+Plugins like [vim-pad](https://github.com/fmoralesc/vim-pad) didn't do it for me either, because I don't want to archive my notes or use the first line as the title since I have notes with duplicated titles.
+I just want to be able to search a set of directories and create notes in one of them, ***quickly***.
-***quickly***.

 When [Junegunn](https://github.com/junegunn/) made
 [`fzf.vim`](https://github.com/junegunn/fzf.vim), I realized that I